shivaniNK8/OpenCV-Beginner-Tutorial-Notebook/README.md

-# OpenCV Python Beginner Tutorial Notebook
+# OpenCV3 Python Beginner Tutorial Notebook
 This notebook contains an introduction to various concepts/functions used in OpenCV.

 The purpose of this notebook is to include all the basic functions in one place, along with a brief mention of when they should be used, so that beginners can experiment with OpenCV.